About Luke

 I chose the psychodynamic approach because it's the only one that made sense of my own mess.
 CBT would have taught me better coping strategies.
 Counselling would have helped me feel supported.
 Neither would have touched why I kept building the same prison and calling it safety.

-Psychodynamic therapy asks the question that matters: Why you keep doing the same things even when they're not working?
+Psychodynamic therapy asks the question that matters: Why do you keep doing the same things even when they're not working?
 It looks at the patterns underneath - the ones formed early, the defences that saved you once but trap you now, the parts you've exiled to stay acceptable.

 Now I work with people facing their own versions of stuckness.
 The depression that looks like high achievement.
 The anxiety everyone praises as conscientiousness.
 The relationship patterns you can predict but can't escape.
 The exhaustion of being palatable.
 The gap between who you are and who you've learned to perform.